MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 ### Horner's method
 Horner's method for evaluating polynomials uses `D` multiplications and additions where `D` is the degree of the polynomial.
 Therefore the Modulus chain used must be of length greater than `D+1` because of the rescaling and modulus switching operations required after every multiplication.

+### Tree Method
+The tree method for evaluating polynomials uses `log(D)` multiplications and additions where `D` is the degree of the polynomial.
+This functions faster than Horner's method since it requires less operations which also allow us to have a lower `poly_modulus_degree` and smaller Modulus Chain.

 ## About the example files
 All the explanations are based on the comments and code from the SEAL examples.
 If you need a more detailed explaination, please refer to the original SEAL examples.